 The leading convenience store group Costcutter, operated by Mallow-based Barry Group, is the first corporate partner signed up by the Foundation, which aims to provide practical support to chosen children’s charities across the country.

-“We want to go direct to the people in need, helping individuals, families and schools, in particular, so that funds raised make a real and immediate difference.
-Our aim is to be efficient fundraisers, not a bureaucratic organisation”, Keith Duffy told the Costcutter retail group.
+Speaking at the Costcutter Father & Son Run Keith Duffy said “We want to go direct to the people in need, helping individuals, families and schools so that funds raised make a real and immediate difference.
+Costcutter’s support in achieving this will be invaluable”.

 Jim Barry, Managing Director of Barry Group which services the independent Costcutter stores, says that practical local support for good causes appeals greatly to the local store owners.

-“Costcutter is the locally owned store at the heart of communities and, as such, can tap into the generosity of people who want to contribute locally to good causes.
-We’re delighted to partner with the Keith Duffy foundation, the foundation shares the same values as Costcutter at a local level, so we believe it will be a very strong fundraising channel and it will provide some much needed help to those in need”, the retail boss said.
+“Costcutter is the locally owned store at the heart of communities and, as such, can tap into the generosity of people who want to contribute locally to good causes”, the retail boss said.

 Over €8 million was raised for Irish Autism Action during Keith Duffy’s time as the organisation’s patron, through a variety of events including The Keith Duffy Ball, Blue Nose Day, Keith Duffy 5k in the Phoenix Park, and the Connemarathon.